 What IS EACH USED FOR?

 CBD cream and CBD salve are somewhat similar in looks but can both be used for different reasons.
 CBD salve is more of a carrier oil component rather than water-based like a CBD cream.
-Because of this, the texture of cannabidiol salve is somewhat thicker.
-This can be applied topically anywhere on the skin but you might need to use fewer amounts vs. a cannabidiol cream.
+Because of this, the texture of the cannabidiol salve is somewhat thicker.
+This can be applied directly anywhere on the skin, but you might need to use fewer amounts vs. a cannabidiol cream.

-CBD cream could possibly be runnier and more liquid when compared to a salve.
+CBD cream could be runnier and more liquid when compared to a salve.
 With this in mind, it can be used in more amounts for results.
-Depending on what you’re using either product, you might want to use a water-based cream rather than oil-based when applying to your face so that you don’t clog up your pores.
-For other areas on the skin, the salve might work best because you only need a little amount for results.
+You may want to have a water-based cream instead of an oil-based cream on your face, depending on the product, so you don’t obstruct the pores.
+The salve could work better in other skin areas because the results only require a small amount.